 Music grades are based on how difficult a piece is to play.
 To be prepared for your audition, understanding music grades is essential!

 In your audition, you must know what every aspect of the title of the composition means.
-Many judges will ask you about this!
+Furthermore, many judges will ask you about this!